MariaBlm/NLPWorkflow_MaritimNER/README.md

 # NLPWorkflow_MaritimNER
-This notebook help you to :
+This notebook helps you to :

 🧠 Understand the NLP Workflow